jonxr/music-jsgf-jpn/README.md

 ```

 ### LIMITATIONS / SCALABILITY
-The scalability limitations that could be improved upon specifically for the Japanese Language	includes consideration for intermediate particles (subject: ga | が, possession/description: no | の) and different suffixes for different modes of speech (i.e. casual: タメ語, polite / honorific: 丁寧語　敬語, 尊敬語, 謙譲語)
+The scalability limitations that could be improved upon specifically for the Japanese Language	includes consideration for intermediate particles (subject: ga | が; direct object: を; possession/description: no | の) and different suffixes for different modes of speech (i.e. casual: タメ語, polite / honorific: 丁寧語　敬語, 尊敬語, 謙譲語)

 We will mostly assume casual in the use case context of the simplest voice commands
 for Google Assistant, Microsoft Cortana, Apple Siri, etc. in auto starting a music player like Spotify.